 Career Center Calendar

 As new events are added, we always update Handshake and Facebook.
-We also offer a printable calendar at the beginning of each semester.
 However, make sure you are using Handshake and Facebook regularly to learn about new employer networking events such as campus interviews.

 Meeting with a Career Advisor

 Our team of career advisors are here to help you throughout your time at GC.
 We can help you explore career options for your major, create an internship search strategy, develop competitive application materials for jobs, internships, and graduate school, practice your interviewing skills, and even talk through accepting job offers, negotiating salaries, appropriate professional attire, and more.
-To get started, go to Unify, choose "Schedule an Appointment," and select your preferred topic, date, and time.
+To get started, go to Handshake and schedule an appointment with a career advisor to get your questions answered!

 Sometimes you just need someone to talk to about the next step in your career.
 Our Career Center staff meets individually with students in 30-minute to 1-hour appointments.
 We can help you research career options and identify strategies for getting experience through an internship.
 We can review your resume and cover letter and provide tips that will help you land that interview.
 We can even conduct practice interviews with you for jobs, internships, and graduate school.
-If it’s career related and you want to talk, some see us!
-To schedule an appointment, current students can schedule online through the Schedule an Appointment Link on Unify.
+If it’s career related and you want to talk, come see us!
+To schedule an appointment, students and alumni can schedule online through Handshake.
 Alumni and other students who would prefer to contact us directly to schedule an appointment can call us at 478-445-5384, stop by 110 Lanier Hall, or email us at firstname.lastname@example.org.

 We know how important it is that you find a major you love and a career path that will lead you to success.
 Our Career Center staff can help you identify majors and careers that fit your interests, values, and abilities.
 Make an appointment with an advisor, and then use some of our online tools.
-Our Focus 2 career assessment will help you connect your work interests, personality, values, skills, and leisure interests with possible majors and careers.
-Use the access code “Thunder” when you create your Focus 2 account.
-The What Can I Do with this Major? online resource provides information sheets on a variety of disciplines.
+Our Focus 2 career assessment and Digital Career Counselor will help you connect your work interests, personality, values, skills, and leisure interests with possible majors and careers.
+Additionally, What Can I Do with this Major? handouts provide information on a variety of disciplines.

 In today’s world, your resume and cover letter have to speak to the needs of the employer.
 The key to getting an interview is a targeted resume and cover letter that will showcase your transferable skills.
 Use our resume and cover letter samples, and get a Career Center staff member to review them before you reach out to your dream employer.
 To get started, watch our informational resume writing video and use our Resume and Cover Letter Writing Packet.

 It is so important to use all of your resources to identify employers that are right for you.
 In addition, you want to do enough employer research before an interview or job fair so that you can clearly articulate why you are the best fit for that particular company.
 In addition to the thousands of employers listed in Handshake, we also recommend that students use resources such as the LinkedIn Alumni tool and Buzzfile to identify a list of companies to target during a job or internship search.
 When you meet the company in person, be sure to use these tools along with the company website to be able to explain why your skills and experiences match the position you are seeking.

 According to a national survey of employers conducted on behalf of the American Association of Colleges & Universities, 94% said they were more likely to hire individuals who have had an internship experience (Hart Research Associates, 2015).
 By completing an internship, you will have a chance to test the waters and see if the career you’re considering is right for you.
 Prepare for the application process by completing the GC Career Planning Milestones and connecting with one of our Internship Coordinators during an appointment or Internship Workshop.
 Students can also connect with internships at one of our many career fairs, including the Fall and Spring All Industry Career & Internship Expos and Media and Communication Day.
 You can also get a head start on the process by downloading the Job and Internship Search Handout from our resource library in Handshake.
-If you have already completed an internship, tell us about your experience through our survey.
+If you are preparing to start your internship, we recommend watching our internship orientation video.

 Did you know that it takes 6 – 9 months to find a full-time professional job?
 Our staff is ready to guide you throughout your senior year so that you are using LinkedIn, Handshake, career fairs and other networking opportunities to job search effectively.
-Juniors and seniors who are preparing for the job search are encouraged to use the GC Career Planning Milestones as a checklist of career management activities.
+Juniors and seniors who are preparing for the job search should use the GC Career Planning Milestones as a checklist of career management activities.
 To get started on your job search, check out our informational job search video and our handout and make an appointment with a career advisor.

 If you’re like many students, your undergraduate degree is just the beginning.
 As you discover career options that interest you, you may find that a graduate degree is your next step.
 We have a team of dedicated staff who work specifically with students who are on a pre-professional track or have decided to include graduate school into their career plans.
 Our staff can help you research programs, review application materials, and read personal statements.
-You can even meet representatives from over 50 programs at our annual Graduate & Professional School Fair each October.
+You can also meet representatives from a variety of programs at our Graduate & Professional School Fair each semester.

 We know that you can’t always make it to the Career Center, so we have a variety of tools online as well.

 To reach the most students possible, we offer our workshops as class presentations.
 Faculty can request a class presentation by contacting the office (call at (478) 445-5384 or email at firstname.lastname@example.org) or their designate liaison advisor directly.
 We ask that you give us at least 2 weeks advance notice so that we can ensure that we have a staff member available.
 Class presentations are typically one-hour and focus on topics such as resume writing, interviewing skills, LinkedIn, job/internship/graduate school search, professionalism, and career fair preparation.

 In addition, we also partner with student organizations and campus departments to present resources to students.
 If you are a student leader or staff member who would like a Career Center presentation, please give us a call at (478) 445-5384 or email at email@example.com with your request.